Snorkel Classes for Beginners, all Ages and Abilities - various dates

 What concessions are available?

-Concession is defined as a Senior or Australian Health Care Card Holder who holds an Australian Government issued Senior Card, Pension Card, Repatriation Health Card or Veterans Affair card.
+Concession is defined as a Senior or Australian Health Care Card Holder who holds a Government issued Senior Card, Pension Card, Repatriation Health Card or Veterans Affair card.
 For an overseas senior, Proof of Age Card or Passport showing age as 65+ years old.
+We accept companion card.

 Student is defined as any primary and secondary school student or full time tertiary and post-secondary students who have an approved photo ID.